bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

   Sending of emails now possible.
   Using of FE-user-data, if user.checkFEuser is set.
   Dropped support for TYPO3 8.
 Now for TYPO3 9 and 10.

+1.2.0: Bugfix: summation of points works now with negative points too.